A new tool for understanding Parkinson's disease

 EPFL scientists have developed a new method that can accurately simulate the chemical modification of the protein behind Parkinson's disease.
 The technique, has opened a new way of understanding Parkinson's, and can be expanded to other proteins and diseases as well.

-04 mar 2015--Parkinson's disease is characterized by the aggregation of the protein in that control movement, giving rise to the disease's symptoms.
+04 mar 2015--Parkinson's disease is characterized by the aggregation of the protein alpha-synuclein in brain cells that control movement, giving rise to the disease's symptoms.
 Evidence suggests that alpha-synuclein begins to aggregate when it undergoes a chemical process where nitrogen groups are attached to four of its amino acids.
 This process, called nitration, has been impossible to study on alpha-synuclein in the lab.
 Scientists at École Polytechnique Fédérale de Lausanne (EPFL) have developed the first-ever method where alpha-synuclein can be nitrated to simulate the nitration patterns seen in Parkinson's disease.
 The method, which can be expanded to investigate the effect of nitration in other proteins, is published in theJournal of the American Chemical Society and opens new possibilities for understanding the role of this nitration in health and disease.

 The exact causes of Parkinson's disease, which affects around ten million people worldwide, are still unclear.
 But one place to look is the protein alpha-synuclein, which begins to clump together inside brain cells to form long fibrils, which then evolve into aggregates that eventually destroy the cell.
 This has been linked to a several chemical modifications of alpha-synuclein, one of which is nitration, where nitrogen groups attach to its tyrosine amino acids.